 Behold now, what is so good or so joyous as for brethren to dwell together in unity?
-Attentive to these divinely inspired words, and working out your salvation together, ye persisted in prayers and labors in a singleness of mind, chanting with one mouth and one heart unto the consubstantial and undivided Trinity.
+Attentive to this divinely inspired word, and working out your salvation together, ye persisted in prayers and labors in singleness of mind, chanting with one mouth and one heart unto the consubstantial and undivided Trinity.

-Purchasing that which is eternal with that which is transient and corruptible, ye did bring about a blessed exchange in your earthly life; for, lo! ye took up labors and struggle, that ye might obtain heavenly rest; ye loved the desert, that ye might delight in the garden of paradise; ye bare the burning heat of noonday, that ye might abide eternally in a place of refreshment; and hunger and thirst did ye endure, that ye might give drink to your souls with the streams of immortality nourishing yourselves with the most sweet sight of the countenance of God, and chanting with the angels a new hymn unto Him.
+Purchasing that which is eternal with that which is transient and corruptible, ye brought about a blessed exchange in your earthly life; for, lo! ye labored and struggled, that ye might obtain heavenly rest, and loved the desert, that ye might delight in the garden of paradise; ye bore the burning heat of noonday, that ye might abide eternally in a place of refreshment; and endured hunger and thirst, that ye might give drink to your souls with the streams of immortality, nourishing yourselves with the most sweet sight of the countenance of God, and chanting with the angels a new hymn unto Him.

-Departing from this sin-loving world as did the chosen people from Egypt, and delivered from the demonic hordes as from the warriors of Pharaoh, ye reached the Thebaid, strengthened by the right hand of God; and ascetically laboring there, ye made your abode in the wilderness.
+Departing from this sin-loving world as did the chosen people from Egypt, and delivered from the demonic hordes as from the warriors of Pharaoh, ye reached the Thebaid, strengthened by the right hand of God; and laboring there ascetically, ye made your abode in the wilderness.
 Wherefore, delighting now, not in an earthly promised land, but in heaven, ye chant to Christ God a hymn of victory.